Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 # Incident Response Report – Integration Failure Scenario

+This report presents an incident response case study involving a system integration failure, focusing on investigation, root cause analysis, and preventative controls.

 ## 1. Incident Overview
 An issue was identified where purchase order (PO) messages failed to be successfully transmitted between systems, resulting in delays in order processing.